MOHAN8897/Venue_finder/docs/CURSOR_RULES.md

 - **Apply changes directly when possible.**
 - **If a change cannot be applied automatically, provide the command or instructions to the user.**

+## [2024-06-08] New Rule: Analyze Before Editing

+- **Always analyze the codebase for related logic, components, and dependencies before making any code changes.**
+- **Do not make changes on a whim; ensure all edits are informed by a thorough understanding of the current implementation.**
+- **This is a required best practice for all contributors and AI agents.**
+- **Document your analysis and reasoning in logs when making significant changes.**

 ---

 _These rules ensure project clarity, maintainability, and security.
 All contributors and AI agents must follow them strictly._